Snapchat/KeyDB-docs/docs/active-rep.md

 A new configuration option is added to enable this mode, and when enabled also makes KeyDB writable even if it is a replica (by default this is disabled).
 Except for extra logic to prevent infinitely bouncing queries between clients in a loop the replication code executes as it normally would.

-The majority of Active Replica was implemented in [this change](https://github.com/JohnSully/KeyDB/commit/a7aa2b074049a130761bc0a98d47130b6a0ff817)
+The majority of Active Replica was implemented in [this change](https://github.com/EQ-Alpha/KeyDB/commit/a7aa2b074049a130761bc0a98d47130b6a0ff817)

 ## Setting upActive-Replication

 Active Replica nodes allow you to read and write to both instances which can increase reads under high load, and have your backup/replica node ready to go in a failure scenario.
 Setup is as simple as setting up your proxy server to point to the healthy instance.
 Take a look at the HAProxy section for example configurations that can enable health checks, and different routing configurations (round-robin, first, etc)
-Setting up you proxy server is simple, and the keydb configuration is even simpler as decribed earlier.
+Setting up you proxy server is simple, and the keydb configuration is even simpler as described earlier.
 An example config file:

 ## Config File